-The Dementia HIT research workstream is led by two Directors: Professor Rik Cheston, Professor of Mental Health Research (Dementia), University of the West of England (UWE) and Professor Yoav Ben-Shlomo, Professor of Clinical Epidemiology, University of Bristol.
+The Dementia HIT develops dementia research to inform service provision.
+Our research workstream is led by Professor Rik Cheston, Professor of Mental Health Research (Dementia), University of the West of England (UWE Bristol).

 We have an active patient and public participation network.
 We value people's involvement in dementia research across the region because it provides meaningful information about living with dementia.
 This helps services to better respond to people's needs, which benefits service users.

 In our video you can find out about examples of the dementia research we have done and how to get involved in research if you're interested.